sspcoolguy/mannam-1/README.md

 Javascript, CSS, HTML, Jquery, Bootstrap

-are used to make this project.
+was used to make this project.